What this import process covers

 - clearance at the border if your dog is compliant with the import requirements.

-All the information you need is in the Import Health Standard (IHS) for Cats and Dogs and the Guidance Document for Cats and Dogs.
+Full details for importing dogs (including assistance dogs) are in the Import Health Standard (IHS): Cats and Dogs and the Guidance document: Cats and dogs.

 2. Apply for a permit to import

-A permit to import is required unless your assistance dog is from Australia.
+You'll need a permit to import your dog unless it is from Australia.

-You'll need to send in supporting information with your import permit application to show that your dog meets the definition of an assistance dog.
+You'll need to send in supporting information with your import permit application to show that your dog meets the MPI documentation requirements for an assistance dog.

-- For Guide dogs: documentation from a member school of the International Federation of Guide Dog Schools to show that your dog has been trained and certified as a guide dog
+- For guide dogs: provide documentation from a member school of the International Federation of Guide Dog Schools to show that your dog has been trained and certified as a guide dog.

-- For other assistance dogs: documentation to show that your dog has been trained and certified as an assistance dog by a recognised and accredited national or international organisation.
+- For other assistance dogs: provide documentation to show that your dog has been trained and certified as an assistance dog by a recognised and accredited national or international organisation.
 Examples of recognised and accredited assistance dog organisations can be found through Assistance Dogs International.
-Please note that a letter from a doctor or therapist is not sufficient evidence to meet this requirement.
+A letter from a doctor or therapist is not enough to meet this requirement.

-You'll also need to supply documentation from the relevant organisation, confirming your assistance or guide dog has been in your service and used in the course of your daily life (or under the supervision of the organisation) for at least the 6 months before the date of importation.
+You'll also need to supply documentation from the relevant organisation, confirming your assistance dog has been in your service and used in your daily life (or under the supervision of the organisation) for at least the 6 months before the arrival date.